sushant2811/DeuteronDisintegration/README.md

 # DeuteronDisintegration
-# Not sure if the university policies allow me to make my codes public.
-# Adding just a few sample programs.
-# Happy browsing!
+# Academic Research Project

+## Studying the effect of SRG evolution of different components on the the longitudinal structure function (f_L) of deuteron electrodisintegration